Zeroxk/GBF_GW_Scoretracker/readme.md

 4. Copy "Profile Path" without "Default" at the end
 5. Paste path into "profile_dir" in config.json
 6. Remember to escape separators if needed

-# TODO
-- [ ] Move all these TODOs to issues
-- [ ] Better error handling
-- [ ] Autogenerate sheets for each day with formatting (Not sure if API supports this)
-- [ ] Better Logging
-- [ ] Create setup.py
-- [ ] Fetch final score
-- [ ] Find a way to set values in discontinous cells per row? i.e A,B,C uploaded vals, D,E formulas, F,G uploaded vals again
-- [ ] More accurate timer
-- [ ] Accept configfilename as cmdline argument